Vyral/base-template/_drafts/3-ways-to-boost-your-homes-value-through-sustainability.md

 {% include youtube.html %}

-If you want to increase your home’s value before listing it, there are three projects you can do that will improve its sustainability and make it more attractive to buyers.
+<center>If you want to increase your home’s value before listing it, there are three projects you can do that will improve its sustainability and make it more attractive to buyers.</center>

 If you are thinking of selling your home, think sustainability.